mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

          y_lift = lift_sentiment * sin(degrees_sentiment * pi/180))
 ```

-The _geom_polygon_ Set the points of forming each petal so they line up (base and lift) and draw a polygon
+The _geom_polygon_ is pretty picky about point order; it somehow has trouble mind-reading what I want.
+We need to order the points correctly so the function knows how to close the Set the points of forming each petal so they line up (base and lift) and draw a polygon

 ```r
 tbl_sentiment_petal <- rbind(tbl_sentiment_petal %>%